-Students may need a visa to go on a Global Co-op, Study Abroad, or Dialogue of Civilizations program.
+Students may need a visa to participate in an international program.
 Students are responsible for contacting the Global Experience Office (GEO) for support regarding foreign visa requirements.
-For visa support and guidance for all international programs, please contact the GEO Mobility Team:
+For visa support and guidance for international programs, please contact the GEO Mobility Team:

 If you need a visa, you should apply as soon as possible.
 Please be advised that visa application procedures and required supporting documentation can vary greatly between consulates and can often depend on the citizenship of the applicant, so please plan accordingly.